miraclewhips/tormented-souls-autosplitter/README.md

-# Tormentented Souls IGT Script
+# Tormentented Souls IGT Script for LiveSplit

 To enable the timer, edit layout and add *Control > Scriptable Autosplitter*.

-If it's not showing for you, make sure to right click LiveSplit and enable *Compare Against > Game Time*.
+If it's not showing for you, make sure to right click LiveSplit and enable *Compare Against > Game Time*, and make sure timer/splits are set to show Game Time.